-Chairman Coffin: That concludes the material we have available at this This is colored to the concluder the material we have available at this time.
+Chairman Coffin: That concludes the material we have available at this time.
 This is only a partial report, and we will report on other matters referred to us later.

 National Patriotic Instructor DeHaven: I have a supplemental report which I would like to submit at this time: